ndangelo/type/_posts/docs/2016-01-6-aspire-ghost.markdown

 Aspire Theme comes with Disqus comments enabled.

-Open `partials/disqus.hbs` file, and change the `aspirethemes` value for the `disqus_shortname` variable to match your Disqus account shortname.
+Open `partials/disqus.hbs` file, and change the `aspirethemes-demo` value for the `disqus_shortname` variable to match your Disqus account shortname.

 ```
-var disqus_shortname = "aspirethemes";
+var disqus_shortname = "aspirethemes-demo";
 ```

 So, if your Disqus shortname is `exampleone`, the final code above should be